theo-armour/ucsf2/README.md

 ## See also [Theo Armour >> UCSF2 >> Issues]( https://github.com/theo-armour/ucsf2/issues )
 * A variety of posts relating to my various experiences of UCSF
-* All posts are complimentary of actual care-givers but may be less complimentary about the more bureaucratic aspects of operating a large hospital system
+* All posts are complimentary of actual care-givers but may be less complimentary about the more bureaucratic aspects of operating a large teaching hospital system

 <br>